 The pistons will undergo further testing within a four-cylinder, turbocharged engine.

-lightweight 3D printed parts in the automotive and aerospace
+lightweight 3D-printed parts in the automotive and aerospace

 industries, where high strength at high temperatures is required.

-A substitute for steel
+Scientists claim it’s a substitute for steel

-the combination of strength and thermal stability may allow the material to replace titanium in other applications.
+The combination of strength and thermal stability may allow the material to replace titanium in other applications.

-Near term opportunities for the alloy include automotive heat exchangers and turbo
+Near-term opportunities for the alloy include automotive heat exchangers and turbo

-where the added design dexterity of 3D printing
+charger impellers, where the added design dexterity of 3D printing

-(e.g.complex internal cooling features impossible to produce by conventional methods)
+(e.g., complex internal cooling features impossible to produce by conventional methods)

 may provide performance attributes unavailable with conventional production